NY Metal Company sued for Racial Discrimination

 Endless Racial Remarks reported to the EEOC

-Frontier Hot-Dip Galvanizing Inc. recently received a lawsuit alleging a hostile work environment on the basis of race.
-The Buffalo, NY metal coating company denies the allegations brought forth by the U.S. Equal Employment Opportunity Commission, and plans to defend their business “vigorously.”
+Buffalo, NY – Frontier Hot-Dip Galvanizind a lawsuit alleging a hostile work environment on the basis of race.
+The metal coating company denies the allegations brought forth by the U.S. Equal Employment Opportunity Commission, and plans to defend their business “vigorously.”

 The alleged hostile work environment, according to the lawsuit, affected black employees the most.
 It appears the metal coating company was fully aware of the “racial slurs” black employees were subjected to, and they failed to take action against the employees that engaged in the workplace misconduct.
 In addition to the racial slurs, black employees were expose to racism expressed through graffiti located in the common rooms of the workplace.